Compare our best business loans

 • Able to pass relevant credit checks

-In addition to these, most business loan providers will want to look at your business plan.
+In addition, most business loan providers will want to look at your business plan.
 The more detailed your plan is - with your business objectives, business type, strategy, market analysis and financial forecasts - the better your chance of approval.

-It will also help if you have relevant documentation to hand too, such as statements and a balance sheet if applicable.
-This will save you a lot of time when it comes to the application process.
+It may also save time during the application process if you have relevant financial documentation to hand too, such as statements and a balance sheet if applicable.

 Join our SME newsletter for top deals and business insights